WallStreetMojo

 • Financial accounting is independent of management accounting.
 Management accounting gathers data and information from financial accounting.

-• Financial accounting only talks about quantitative data, and management accounting deals with both quantitative and qualitative data.
+• Financial accounting only talks about quantitative data, and management accounting deals with quantitative and qualitative data.

 • Financial accounting needs to be reported by maintaining certain formats.
 Management accounting is represented via informal formats or structures.